hyprnz/terraform-aws-route53-module/README.md

 # terraform-route53-module
-A Terraform Module for managing route53 resources
+A Terraform Module for managing route53 resources using a multi AWS accounts.